jsfenfen/990-xml-admin/sample_990s/README.md

 - /correlated_examples/ contains the pdf version of a tax reform and it's corresponding xml filing (with the same name)

 - /main_schemas/ contain the XSD files for the main forms and their corresponding schedules.
+There are many other schemas, of course, and many earlier versions--these come from

 - /other_forms/ contains some random other 990's, most of which are randomly chosen, but some of which aren't.

-American for Job Security is political group organized as a (c)6 which doesn't file electronically.
+Americans for Job Security is political group organized as a (c)6 which doesn't file electronically.

 Via Christi Health is a large health chain.
 See schedule R part 4 - their medical malpractice self-insurance entity is in the Cayman islands related org.